 Writing a dissertation is a marathon, not a sprint.
-It requires not only stamina but also stubbornness and curiosity to stick to one’s own interests while managing an open ended research process over an extended period of time.
-Therefore it’s necessary to build up strategies to organize complexity and to deal with contingency right from the start.
+It requires not only stamina but also curiosity and a certain amount of stubbornness to stick to your own interests while managing an open-ended research process over an extended period of time.
+Therefore, young researchers and writers need to develop strategies to organize complexity and to deal with contingency right from the start.